absrp/passing_probabilities_EQgates_strikeslip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Earthquake gates act as barriers to rupture propagation, where material properties, rupture dynamics, and the availability and geometry of neighboring faults control the probability of throughgoing rupture.
-We map step-overs, bends, gaps, splays, and strands from the surface ruptures of 31 strike-slip earthquakes at 1:50,000 scale, classifying each population into breached and unbreached groups.
+Earthquake magnitude is controlled by the rupture area of the fault network hosting the event.
+For surface-rupturing large strike-slip earthquakes (~MW6+), ruptures must overcome zones of geometrical complexity along fault networks.
+These zones, or earthquake gates, act as barriers to rupture propagation.
+We map step-overs, bends, gaps, splays, and strands from the surface ruptures of 31 strike-slip earthquakes, classifying each population into breached and unbreached groups.
 We calculate passing probability as a function of geometry for each group.
-Step-overs, gaps, and single bends halt ruptures more effectively than double bends, and <20% of the ruptures stopped on straight segments.
-Based on our modeled probabilities, we estimate event likelihood as the joint passing probabilities of breached gates and straight segments along an event's rupture length.
-Event likelihood decreases with magnitude, where the size and spacing of earthquake gates along ruptures support a barrier model for controlling earthquake magnitude.
-Our probabilities may be used to validate barrier breaching frequencies in long-term rupture simulators.
+Step-overs, and single bends halt ruptures more effectively than double bends and gaps, and ~20% of ruptures terminate on straight segments.
+Based on our modeled probabilities, we estimate event likelihood as the joint passing probabilities of breached gates and straight segments along a rupture.
+Event likelihood decreases inversely with  rupture length squared.
+Our findings support a barrier model as a factor in limiting large earthquake size.

 <!-- GETTING STARTED -->